What if the earth suddenly started rotating slower and each day had 32 hours instead of 24? What would you spend the extra 8 hours on?

 If you asked a naughty student to define time management, he’d say, “Easy.
 It is managing time.”
 Well, you cannot argue with that answer because fundamentally that’s what time management is.

-Time management is making the best use of your time to complete the right tasks in the shortest possible duration.
+Time management is making the best use of your time to complete the right tasks in the shortest possible duration without compromising quality.

 Why is time management important?

 When you take time for granted, you don’t realize what you’re missing out on.
-When the frog in the well said, “my world looks beautiful”, he had no clue how vast and fabulous the place outside his realm was.
+When the frog in the well said, “my surroundings look beautiful”, he had no clue how vast and fabulous the world outside his realm was.
 The only way the frog could know was by stepping outside the confined space he was living in.
 Likewise, you’ll know the importance of time management tips only when you experience the benefits for yourself.

 Here are 10 benefits of time management which can motivate you to make the best use of every single minute of your day.